teamdigitale/teamdigitale.governo.it/en/projects/anpr.md

 ### Forum
 ANPR is a project of national relevance.
 To foster a discussion and an exchange of viewpoints, as well as to encourage the participation of all players involved in the project (starting from the 8,000+ Italian municipalities involved in the operation!), we created a [forum](https://forum.italia.it/c/anpr)

+{% include forum.html %}

 ### Media